Purchase A Theory of Birds here.

 Putting ecological preservation in conversation with Arab racial formation, state vernacular with the chatter of birds, Alsous explores how categorization can be a tool for detachment, domination, and erasure.
-Stretching their wings toward de-erasure, these poems--their subjects and their logics--refuse to stay put within a single category.
+Stretching their wings toward de-erasure, these poems refuse to stay put within a single category.
 This is poetry in support of a decolonized mind.

 —Bhanu Kapil